kis/react-native-air-progress-bar/README.md

 <br/>

 <p>We often need to customize our mobile application according to our brand style needs.
-The easiest solution is to grab some UI kit, make some fast customizations, add custom styling etc. But some components is hard for customizing.
-I mean progress-bars, you know.
-So this is react-native progress-bar component, which could be useful when you need to customize default progress-bar with different icons of current progress.</p>
+The easiest solution is to grab some UI kit, make some fast customizations, add custom styling, etc. But some components are hard for customizing.
+I mean progress bars, you know.
+So this is the react-native progress-bar component, which could be useful when you need to customize the default progress bar with different icons of current progress.</p>
-<p>This feature could be really killer in you mobile application brand style.
+<p>This feature could be really killer in your mobile application brand style.
 You could use icons from <a href="https://github.com/oblador/react-native-vector-icons">react-native-vector-icons</a> repo or even your own.
-Currently you have plane icon by default.
-Also cool thing is that you have animation from initial progress to the current progress value.
+Currently, you have a plane icon by default.
+Also, the cool thing is that you have animation from the initial progress to the current progress value.
 So progress bar could be determinate or indeterminate.
-Useful when you need the progress indicator for some step by step activities.</p>
+Useful when you need the progress indicator for some step-by-step activities.</p>
 <p>Project uses React Native <a href="https://facebook.github.io/react-native/docs/animations.html">Animated API</a>.
-Each time you update props, you will see the animation of progress-bar.
-The project is in search for contributors.</p>
+Each time you update props, you will see the animation of the progress bar.
+The project is in search of contributors.</p>

 </br>